 Truck inspection: Fail!

 Although the visual inspection for truck alignment passed.
-The ends of these trucks are pathetic in the fact that there’s some metal burring going on and even some powder coat issues.
+The ends of these trucks are pathetic in the fact that there are some metal burring going on and even some powder coat issues.
 This will cause the bearing washer to not sit properly.
 If the bearing washer cannot sit evenly on the truck then the washer will dig into the bearings causing damage.
-This is just simply poor quality control on Owlsome’s behalf but it’s not a deal breaker.
-With just a little bit of rotary tool work using a standing disc we were able to very lightly scrape off the excess material without damaging the frame of the trucks themselves.
+This is just simply poor quality control on Owlsome’s behalf but it’s not a deal-breaker.
+With just a little bit of rotary tool work using a standing disc, we were able to very lightly scrape off the excess material without damaging the frame of the trucks themselves.
 As you can see the bearing washer now lays flat against the truck hanger of the skateboard as it should.
 Everything is aluminum so loosing its powder coat finish will at the very worst oxidize the metal from general use.
 Not the end of the world.
-I should note that this type of defect can happen on even the big brands and often times the retailer which is stocking the trucks will catch this before it even hits the sales floor of their skate shop.
+I should note that this type of defect can happen on even the big brands and often the retailer which is stocking the trucks will catch this before it even hits the sales floor of their skate shop.
 This is the perils of buying your skateboard equipment online.
 Since we got the rotary tool out minus well remove the logos at the base of these trucks.
 No need to advertise the brand of skate trucks I have.
 As long as it goes down the street we’re good to go.

 The picture above is a white 54mm wheel from the blank skateboard company because taking a picture of a black wheel to show the defect was incredibly difficult!
-I am going to say that the wheels are just “Okay” there is still bubbles from the Polyurethane setting in the mold so these wheels are far from perfection.
+I am going to say that the wheels are just “Okay” there are still bubbles from the Polyurethane setting in the mold so these wheels are far from perfection.
 However, for the price and for what they’re being used for which is to simply get back into skating.
 They’re acceptable.